caryan/tomorrow-said-toad/content/posts/variant-calls-with-GATK.md

+---
-Title: Variant calls with GATK
+title: Variant calls with GATK
-Date: 2016-5-29
-Modified: 2016-5-29
+date: 2016-5-29
-Category: Bioinformatics
+tags:
+  - software
-Tags: Julia
+  - Julia
+summary: Setting up a variant calling pipeline
+draft: false
+---

 I had to replace a [CLC Bio](http://www.clcbio.com/) variant calling pipeline with an open-source equivalent.
 These notes are mainly an update of another blog